CorneilleEdi/CorneilleEdi/README.md

 ### Hi there 👋

 My name is **Ayao Corneille Allogbalo** aka **Corneille Edi**.
-I'm 22 years old.
+I'm 23 years old.

-I'm a Backend and Cloud developer.

-- Backend and Cloud architect and developer
+Enthusiast Backend and Cloud architect and developer

 - Bachelor in Computer Science in India 🇮🇳
 - Master in Systems and Software Engineering in France 🇫🇷 (Ongoing)
+- Apprentice Public Cloud Engineer at Worldline (Ongoing)

 I'm also the person behind the [Loopbin](https://loopbin.dev) blog.
 I write tutorials and I host live sessions on [Loopbin Meet](https://meet.loopbin.dev) .